 4. Men Are More Comfortable with Risk

 Although it’s not true for everyone, studies also show that women overall are less comfortable with risk.
-The Fidelity study found that women were more likely to invest in target-date funds , which are inherently diversified and tied to a risk level appropriate for your age, and less likely to have all of their retirement savings in stocks, which are the most risky asset.
+The Fidelity study found that women were more likely to invest in target-date funds , which are inherently diversified and tied to a risk level appropriate for your age, and less likely to have all of their assets in their retirement accounts in stocks, which are the most risky asset.

 Another report found that 29% of women , compared to just 21% of men, said they were focused on reducing risk in their portfolio.
 On the other hand, just 2% of women, and 6% of men, said they were interested in taking more risk.